mmurvihi/csc365/README.md

 ### shortcut:
 just run `./run.sh` in the current project directory
 ### what actually is going on:
-1. add the jdbc driver jar file to the `CLASSPATH` variable
+1. set the jdbc driver jar file to the `CLASSPATH` variable

 		`export CLASSPATH=$CLASSPATH:mysql-connector-java-8.0.16.jar:.`